Certifications / Microsoft

 Network Controller

 Server 2016's network controller is the nerve center of a Microsoft SDN network.
-It runs in a Hyper-V virtual machine and is the central control point to manage, configure and monitor your data center SDN network.
-As we mentioned before, the network controller must be able to operate in a robust, distributed manner in order to support the scalability demands of the enterprise.
+It runs in a Hyper-V virtual machine and is the central control point for managing, configuring, and monitoring your data center SDN network.
+As we mentioned before, the network controller must be able to operate in a robust, distributed manner to support the enterprise's scalability demands.
 When you have a multi-domain SDN network, the network controllers in each domain talk to each other to take care of inter-domain authentication.

 Server 2016 provides an API that allows you to use management apps, such as System Center Virtual Machine Manager, to communicate with the network controller.
 You can also communicate with the Controller using the command line interface (CLI) and PowerShell scripts.
 Server 2016 also provides an API through which the Network Controller interacts with the physical network.